IAG is committed to environmental sustainability

 Our approach

 SAF is a key solution in IAG's transition plan to net zero.
 It reduces carbon emissions on a greenhouse gas lifecycle basis and typically by 80% or more compared with the fossil jet fuels it replaces.
-IAG is on track to deliver a 100-fold increase in its SAF volumes between 2022 and 2030 and expects to use SAF for 70% of total fuel in 2050.

 The Group and its operating airlines regularly engage with key stakeholders such as governments and regulators, shareholders, lenders and other financial stakeholders, trade associations, customers, suppliers, employees, communities, NGOs and academic institutions, to influence policy, drive action to meet our sustainability objectives and raise awareness of our programmes.